hjd1964/OnStepX/docs/GOTO_NOTES.md

 So `AUTO` is really an automatic orientation policy, not one fixed algorithm.

-In practical terms, it is often one of the better choices for imaging mounts.
+In practical terms, it is most at home on GEMs, especially imaging setups where automatic meridian-flip style behavior is desirable.
 Compared with a fixed preference such as `PSS_EAST`, `PSS_AUTO` is better at using meridian-overlap freedom to end up on the side where tracking can keep going cleanly after the change.

+On fork mounts, the usual practical approach is often different.
+Users commonly widen the meridian limits to allow much more freedom, then keep a fixed side preference such as `PSS_EAST` or `PSS_WEST` for normal operation.
+If they want the mount to use the other orientation, they typically change that preferred side.
+Forks often do not need, and often should not do, automatic flip-style behavior in the first place.
+So wide limits help create freedom, but the selected side policy still drives whether the planner stays put or flips.

 ## `PSS_BEST`